-The Family History Society of Newfoundland and Labrador (FHSNL) is a not-for-profit organisation that was established in 1984, incorporated in 1987, and in 2013 became a registered charity.
+The Family History Society of Newfoundland and Labrador (FHSNL) was established in 1984, incorporated in 1987, and became a registered charity in 2013.
 The main objectives of the society are:

 - To help researchers locate and access genealogical information.